Somebody Like That (song): Background

 Arts remarked that she and her co-writers wanted to get away from writing break-up songs and wanted to "write something positive that was uptempo and fun, but still had substance to it, and was still... a really positive way of looking at love".
 The song is about searching for "epic love that lasts a lifetime" and not settling until you find it.
 Arts and her co-writers took inspiration from couples they looked up to, including their parents and grandparents.

 Critical reception

 Billy Dukes of Taste of Country called the track "a love song presented with great confidence and heart".
 The song was named Top Country Pick of the Week on January 10, 2020.

 Commercial performance

-"Somebody Like That" peaked at number 9 on the Billboard Canada Country chart, her highest-charting song in Canada to date.
-It has reached peaks of number 3 on Country Airplay, number 9 on Hot Country Songs, and number 59 on the Billboard Hot 100 in the United States.
+"Somebody Like That" peaked at number 9 on the Billboard Canada Country chart.
+It has reached peaks of number 3 on Country Airplay, number 9 on Hot Country Songs, and number 50 on the Billboard Hot 100 in the United States.